fishtanksg/LWC-EmployeeExperience-Tableau/README.md

 # Employee Experience using Tableau for analytics

-This repository contains code that achieves the following:
+This Lightningt Web Component (LWC) repository contains code that achieves the following:
 1. Defines specific Tableau dashboard in each component
 2. Creates a new record in Salesforce onClick() of Tableau dashboard